Anisotropic function estimation using multi-bandwidth Gaussian processes: Main results

-\subsection{Connections between cases (i) and (ii)}
+\subsection{Connections between cases \textup{(i)} and \textup{(ii)}}

-The joint distributions on $\bfac$ specified in Section \ref{sec:aniso} and \ref{sec:adap} are closely connected.
-To begin with, note that if we set $A_j = A$ and $\theta_j = 1/d$ for all $j$, one obtains a gamma prior on $A^d$ which was previously suggested by \cite{van2009adaptive}.
-In the general anisotropic case, the joint distribution can be motivated as follows.
+The joint distributions on $\mathbf{A}$ specified in (PA1)--(PA2) and (PD1)--(PD4) are closely connected.
+To begin with, note that if we set $A_j = A, \theta_j = 1/d, j = 1, \ldots, d$ in \textup{(PA1)--(PA2)}, one reduces to a gamma prior on $A^d$; the optimal prior choice in the isotropic case [\citet {van2009adaptive}].
+In the anisotropic case, our proposed prior can be motivated as follows.
 Recall that the purpose of rescaling is to traverse the sample paths of an infinite smooth stochastic process on a larger domain to make it more suitable for less smooth functions.
 If the true function has anisotropic smoothness, then we would like to stretch those directions more where the function is less smooth.
-Now note that for smaller values of $\theta_j$, the marginal distribution of $a_j$ has lighter tails compared to larger values of $\theta_j$.
+For smaller $\theta_j$'s, the marginal distribution of $a_j$ has lighter tails compared to larger values of $\theta_j$.
 We would thus like $\theta_j$ to assume smaller values for the directions $j$ where the function is more smooth and larger values corresponding to the less smooth directions.
-Without further constraints on $\theta$, it is not possible to separate the scale of $\bfac$ from $\theta$.
-This motivates us to constrain $\theta$ to the simplex which serves as a weak identifiability condition.
+Without further constraints on $\theta$, it is not possible to separate the scale of $\mathbf{A}$ from $\theta$.
+This motivates us to constrain $\theta$ to the simplex which serves as a weak identifiability condition.\vadjust{\goodbreak}

-In the limit as $\theta_j \to 0$, the distribution of $a_j$ converges to a point mass at zero.
-Accordingly, if the true function doesn't depend on a set of $(d-d^*)$ dimensions, we would set $\theta_j = 0$ for those dimensions and choose the remaining $\theta_j$'s from a $d^*-1$ dimensional simplex.
+In the limit as $\theta_j \to0$, the distribution of $a_j$ converges to a point mass at zero.
+Accordingly, if the true function does not depend on a set of $(d-d^*)$ dimensions, we would set $\theta_j = 0$ for those dimensions and choose the remaining $\theta_j$'s from a $d^*-1$-dimensional simplex.
 In particular, if the function has isotropic smoothness in the remaining $d^*$ coordinates, one can simply choose $\theta_j = 1/d^*$ for those dimensions.
-This explains our choice of letting $a^{d^*}$ follow a gamma distribution in Section \ref{sec:adap}.
+This reduces to our prior choice in \textup{(PD1)--(PD4)}.

-Based on the above discussion, we combine the results in Section \ref{sec:aniso} and \ref{sec:adap} to prescribe a unified framework for adaptively estimating functions which possibly depend on fewer coordinates and have anisotropic smoothness in the remaining ones, i.e., functions in $C^{\bfal}[0,1]^I$ for $\bfal \in \mathbb{R}_+^d$ and $I \subset \{1, \ldots, d\}$.